jmy12k3/binance-miner/README.md

 docker compose up
 ```

-> To run in detached mode, add flag -d
+> Tips: add the flag --detach to run Docker in detached mode

 ## Disclaimer